 Growth Form:Shrub, subshrub; large, aromatic plants; highly variable in characteristics; stems erect or ascending or spreading; the lower stems and branches may be woody, green, gray or white, both greenish and whitish varieties exist.

 North America species range map for Rubber Rabbitbrush, Ericameria nauseosa:

 North American range map courtesy of Virginia Tech, Dept. of Forest Resources & Environmental Conservation

 Genus Information: In North America there are 33 species and 33 accepted taxa overall for Ericameria.
 Worldwide, The Plant List includes 39 accepted species names and a further 244 of infraspecific rank for the genus.

-Comments: Rubber Rabbitbrush is a native plant classified as a weed.
-It is a western species that is extremely variable in appearance with a complex taxonomic status that includes 24 sub-species and 22 varieties.
+Comments: Rubber Rabbitbrush is a western species that is extremely variable in appearance with a complex taxonomic status that includes 2 sub-species and 24 varieties.

 As a whole, the members of the genus Ericameria are generally referred to as Goldenbush, Turpentine Bush, Rabbitbrush and Rabbitbush.
 They all were formerly described as Aplopappus, Haplopappus or Chrysothamnus.

 The genus Ericameria species are used as food plants by the larvae of some butterfly species including those from the genus Schinia.
 Also, plants are browsed by rabbits.
 Seeds of Ericamerica nauseosa are eaten by birds and small mammals.